JustBeYou/ctfs/google2018quals/re-android.md

 The files of interest will be almost in the same path (`app_opcodes/smali/com/google/ctf/shallweplayagame`), but this time we see that their extension is `smali`. `smali` it's the intermediary format for Java `dex` (dalvik executables) files.
 A good reference for the opcodes is here http://pallergabor.uw.hu/androidblog/dalvik_opcodes.html

 `onClick` method is still here, but it looks a lot more different.
-If we take a close look, we can see the same elements,  we have conditions:
+If we take a closer look, we can see the same elements,  we have conditions:
 ```
 902| if-eqz v0, :cond_0
 889| if-eqz v0, :cond_1